 We are also strongly linked to Birmingham and work with local institutions including the Birmingham Museum and Art Gallery, the Birmingham and Midland Institute, the Birmingham Rep, the Birmingham Hippodrome, and Writing West Midlands.
 Some recent projects and events in which we have been involved: the Birmingham Literature Festival headline event with Carole Anne Duffy (2019); Hippodrome 120 (a short monograph anniversary history of the Birmingham Hippodrome); WebCorp and other tools developed by the Research and Development Unit for English Studies; the Ministry of Justice Post-Implementation Review of Part 1 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO).

 David Roberts is Professor of English at BCU, a National Teaching Fellow and a Fellow of the English Association.
 A specialist in late seventeenth-century drama, he has published five books with Oxford University Press, two with Cambridge University Press, and two with Methuen.
-Recent major publications include a new edition of Congreve’s The Way of the World in the New Mermaids series and essays in The Palgrave Handbook of Urban Literature.
-Forthcoming are essays in The Oxford Handbook of Shakespeare in Music, The Oxford Handbook of Restoration Literature, The Palgrave Handbook of Theatre Censorship, and a new edition of An Apology for the Life of Mr Colley Cibber for Cambridge University Press.
+Recent major publications include a new edition of Congreve’s The Way of the World in the New Mermaids series, a new edition of An Apology for the Life of Mr Colley Cibber for Cambridge University Press, and an essay in The Oxford Handbook of Shakespeare in Music.
+Forthcoming are a short monograph on the RSC and Restoration Comedy, and essays in The Oxford Handbook of Restoration Literature and The Palgrave Handbook of Theatre Censorship.
 A Trustee and former Chair of the Birmingham Repertory Theatre as well as former Pro Vice Chancellor/Dean of Faculty and a published novelist, David welcomes interest from students wishing to pursue projects in seventeenth and eighteenth century theatre and literature (including biography), textual criticism, and contemporary theatre management.

 Dr Serena Trowbridge is Reader in Victorian Literature.
 Her research interests include Pre-Raphaelitism in art and literature, Gothic, ecocriticism and nineteenth century literature poetry and prose.
 Publications include My Ladys Soul: The Poetry of Elizabeth Eleanor Siddall (Victorian Secrets 2018), Christina Rossetti’s Gothic, monograph (Bloomsbury 2013), ‘The Gothic in Victorian Poetry’ in The Cambridge Companion to the History of the Gothic, ed.
 Dale Townshend (CUP 2020), ‘Elizabeth Siddall: Pre-Raphaelitism, Poetry, Prosody’, in Defining Pre-Raphaelite Poetics ed.
 Heather Bozant Witcher and Amy Kahrmann Huseby (Palgrave 2020), ‘“Truth to Nature”: The Pleasures and Dangers of the Environment in Christina Rossetti’s Poetry’, pp. 63-78 in Victorian Writers and the Environment, ed.
 Ronald D. Morrison and Lawrence W. Mazzeno (Routledge 2017) and ‘Past, Present and Future in the Gothic Graveyard’, pp. 21-33 in The Gothic and Death, ed.
 Carol M. Davison (Manchester UP 2017).
 Serena currently supervises doctoral students working on Walter Bagehot and Shakespeare; Pre-Raphaelite women; the work of Algernon Charles Swinburne; Romanticism and weather poetry.